The Program in Community Engagement offers the following:

 The community partner will learn about research design, proposal development, and skills that might enhance operations and build organizational capacity (e.g., program development and evaluation).
 The WFSM research partner will learn how community organizations prioritize, function, and overcome obstacles and how community-engaged research can be implemented in community settings.
 To facilitate collaboration and support the partnership, both the community partner and the WFSM research partner will have access to PCE resources and expertise.

-The following elements are required for successful application for this internship:
+The following elements are required for successful application for this fellowship:

 - The Community Partner and WFSM Research Partner will collaborate to complete the joint Community-engaged Research Fellowship Application.

 - A representative from a community organization will partner with a WFSM researcher.

 - The community partner will spend 10% of their time (paid for by WFSM) to work with the WFSM research partner for 12 months.

 - A letter of support from the community partner’s supervisor or Board of Directors (if the organization partner is the Executive Director) affirming that 10% of their time will be made available to participate in the Community-engaged Research Fellowship for the 12-month period.

 - A WFSM researcher will partner with a representative from a community organization.

 - The WFSM research partner will spend 10% of their time (paid for by WFSM) to work with the community partner for 12 months.